StevenPG/coding-steve/astro/src/content/blog/easy-spring-rest-client-with-oauth2.md

 The new RestClient is already a popular alternative for developers in the Spring ecosystem.
 The lack of an OAuth2 component has been a sore spot for new users converting over from WebClient.
-So with this new feature releasing in Spring Boot 3.4.0, it can now take it's rightful place as the default, non-webflux HTTP Client for Spring MVC!
+So with this new feature releasing with Spring Boot 3.4.0, it can now take it's rightful place as the default, non-webflux HTTP Client for Spring MVC!

-## Update Note

-Once this is available in the official spring release, I'll update this from milestone versions and hook up the JavaDoc instead of the originating Github Issue!

 [restClientBlogAnnouncement]: https://spring.io/blog/2023/07/13/new-in-spring-6-1-restclient
 [oAuth2ClientHttpRequestInterceptor]: https://github.com/spring-projects/spring-security/issues/13588